 We all understand that there is value in having a college degree—a Georgetown University study found that college graduates earn $1 million more than high school grads over their lifetimes.
 But at the same time we are also aware of the huge financial cost of pursuing a college education.
 According to the College Board, the average annual cost of a four-year college (in state) is $20,770 for tuition, room, and board.
 That balloons to an average of $36,420 per year if you attend a public college from out-of-state and the average skyrockets at private colleges to $46,950 per year.
-While these costs are prohibitive for many, there are strategies to both get the numbers down as well as ways to find financial avenues to help defray these hefty costs.
+So how do you pay for college?

 Financial Aid First